TisTiller/brightness/README.md

-# brightness
+# Shell Scripts
-Little shell script that lets you change the brightness over the terminal.
+These are some shell scripts that can help with hardware manipulation.
+They use the bash script.